polosson/bughunter/README.md

 # Bughunter
-### Small, simple and pretty bug tracker for collaborative code projects
+### Small, simple and pretty bug tracker / todo system, for collaborative code projects

 This bug tracker is intented to be used with an **API** to add bugs from your own application.
-There is no users management in it, just an "admin" password allowing you to manage bugs and comment them.
+There is no users management in it, just an "admin" password allowing you to manage bugs (CRUD) and comment them.

 ----
 There is a demo running here : http://bughunter-demo.polosson.com